NW 38th Ave Street Improvements

 I have reviewed the questions and answers about the project.
 It is interesting that the project team states the waterway south of 38th is a ditch, this is not correct, it t is a natural water way, named Dwyer creek.
 So claims no permits are needed due to the fact it’s a ditch are untrue.

-Rkfe asked about 1 year ago
+Rkfe asked over 1 year ago

 Thank you for using Engage Camas.
 All federal, state and local permits have been received for the NW 38th Avenue improvements from Parker Street to Grass Valley Park.
 The alignment of the roadway is being shifted to the north in order to avoid unnecessary impacts to the stream that feeds into Dwyer Creek.